White Sox vs. Dodgers Player Props Betting Odds

-Player prop bet options for Freddie Freeman, Andrew Vaughn and others are available when the Los Angeles Dodgers host the Chicago White Sox at Dodger Stadium on Wednesday at 10:10 PM ET.
+You can find player prop bet odds for Freddie Freeman, Luis Robert and others on the Los Angeles Dodgers and Chicago White Sox ahead of their matchup at 10:10 PM ET on Thursday at Dodger Stadium.

 Bet on this matchup or its props with BetMGM!